Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Related work

-In a further advancement, some attention-based improvements have emerged \cite{PSNet,RSICC_TIP2023,RSICC_cai2023RS_interactive}.
+In a further advancement, some attention-based improvements have emerged \cite{RSICC_TIP2023,RSICC_cai2023RS_interactive,liu2024rscama,PSNet,liu2023pixel,10485459}.
 For instance, PSNet \cite{PSNet} enhances the perception of changed objects of varying sizes using a progressive scale-aware network with difference perception layers and scale-aware reinforcement modules.
 Chang \textit{et al.} \cite{RSICC_TIP2023} proposed an attention network containing a hierarchical self-attention module followed by a residual unit for identifying change-related attributes and constructing the semantic change embedding.
-Different from the encoder-decoder framework, Liu \textit{et al.} \cite{liu2023decoupling} proposed a new paradigm to decouple the RSCC task by designing an image-level classifier and a feature-level encoder.
-Besides, a multi-prompt learning strategy is proposed to effectively exploit the potential of the LLM for captioning.
+Unlike the encoder-decoder framework, Liu \textit{et al.} \cite{liu2023decoupling} proposed a decoupling paradigm by designing an image-level classifier and a feature-level encoder.
+Besides, a multi-prompt learning strategy is proposed to effectively exploit an LLM for captioning.